Cancer Council NSW logo

 • Will I be able to work?

-• Should I tell my employer?
+• Do I have to tell my employer?

-• What are my rights regarding privacy and disclosure?
+• What are my rights to privacy?

-• What should I tell my employer?
+• What details should I tell my employer?

 • How can my employer support me?